qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/cf_instance_template/README.md

 ## Example Usage <a name="examples"></a>

-If user wishes to create a temporary test instance to work with, then they can do so as follows:
+If user wishes to create a temporary test instance to work with, then they can do so as follows from Jenkins:

 - `ANDROID_CUTTLEFISH_REVISION`: choose the version you wish to build the template from
 - `CUTTLEFISH_INSTANCE_UNIQUE_NAME` : provide a unique name, starting with cuttlefish-vm, e.g. `cuttlefish-vm-test-instance-v110.`